Hulme Hippodrome: 1950s – BBC general

 This control room was called a 'removable box' and it was required urgently by the BBC in February 1950, ordered ten days before it was needed, at a cost of £38.

 Peter Pilbeam went on to be a BBC producer.
-As shown in a poster, he produced the first BBC radio performance by The Beatles with Pete Best on drums, on Teenagers' Turn - Here We Go, recorded in the BBC's Playhouse studio on 7 March 1962, transmitted on 8 March 1962 (next door to Hulme Hippodrome).
+As shown in a poster, he produced the first BBC radio performance by the Beatles with Pete Best on drums, on Teenagers Turn (later, Here We Go), recorded in the BBC's Playhouse studio on 7 March 1962, transmitted on 8 March 1962 (next door to Hulme Hippodrome).
 In total they appeared five times in this radio series.

 1950s – BBC Variety Fanfare

 In some reports, Variety Fanfare (1950–1954), started as a regional radio programme, though by August 1952 the Radio Times describes it as being broadcast on the (national) Light Service.
 Some reports have Variety Fanfare as the North's answer to London's Variety Bandbox.
 The radio series Northern Variety Parade started around 1956.

 Produced for the BBC between February 1950 and June 1954, firstly by Bowker Andrews and then Ronnie Taylor, Variety Fanfare was a career-building radio series for many Northern comedians including Morecambe and Wise.
 There are also reports that these early 1950s radio performances by comedians included Bob Monkhouse, Ken Platt, and Al Read, with Frankie Vaughan as a warm-up artist.
 Tony Handcock performed in Variety Fanfare, transmitted on 20 June 1954.
-Ronnie Taylor's uncatalogued archive is held at the V&A, inaccessible until 2024 when their new archive building opens.
+Ronnie Taylor's uncatalogued archive collection is held at the V&A, inaccessible until 2024 when their new archive building opens.

 The BBC described Variety Fanfare in the Radio Times as, "high speed variety".
 The high speed variety format was developed in the UK in the 1930s, imported from the US vaudeville, where there were no pauses between acts and artists would be fined if they caused a 'stage wait'.
 "A gap between acts was known as a 'stage wait',... an unforgivable sin in any performance...
 In a No 1 theatre heads would roll!"
 Prior to the 1930s, variety in the UK included many long pauses, for example for costume changes in the wings mid-way as well as between acts.

+1950s – BBC Northern Variety Orchestra (NVO) at the Hipp

+The BBC Northern Dance Orchestra (NDO) was based at The Playhouse and was created in 1956; which grew out of the BBC Northern Variety Orchestra (NVO) which was created on 1 April 1951 and played at the Hipp but is less researched to date.
+Analogue audio magnetic tapes of both orchestras are held in archives.
+The main change, apart from moving from the Hipp to The Playhouse next door, was the removal of the strings section as the NVO transitioned into the more famous NDO.

+From a local history booklet in 1994, a musician who played in the NVO states: